 The individual or company that caused your child’s injury may have insurance available to cover medical expenses, lost future income, and pain and suffering.
 To adequately protect your child’s future, you will need guidance from an experienced legal advocate.
 Your family does not have to take on the recovery process alone.
-With representation from a winning Quakertown child injury lawyer at Ostroff Injury Law, you’ll have the best chances of success with your claim.
+With representation from a winning Quakertown child injury lawyer at Ostroff Godshall Injury and Accident Lawyers, you’ll have the best chances of success with your claim.

-Founding Partner Jon Ostroff and the rest of our legal team at Ostroff Injury Law have a long track record of success in these cases.
+Founding Partner Jon Ostroff and the rest of our legal team at Ostroff Godshall Injury and Accident Lawyers have a long track record of success in these cases.
 In Montgomery County, we obtained a $3.5 million settlement for a child who suffered fractures and a mild brain injury after being hit by a drunk driver while she was riding her bike.
 We are here to help your family secure the resources you need to move forward with your lives.

 Can You Sue on Your Child’s Behalf After an Accident?

 In Pennsylvania, minors (individuals under 18 years old) aren’t allowed to represent themselves in court.
 This means they can’t file civil lawsuits against people who injure them by acting negligently.
 Instead, someone—usually one or both parents—will have to act as the minor’s “guardian.”
 This means filing the lawsuit on the child’s behalf, representing them in court, and making decisions based on what would be in their best interests.